thinkful-ei27/evan-nick/README.md

 # evan-nick
-Evan and k (github practice)
+Hello our names are Evan and Nick (github practice);
-Hello my name is